jlevy/og-equity-compensation/README.md

 First we’ll look at one of the most important and complex decisions you may need to make regarding stock awards and stock options.

-As a few cursory Google searches for “83(b) election” will indicate, many a blog post has been dedicated to this subject.
-But if you’ve made it this far, some of this should be easier to follow.

 - Generally, restricted stock is taxed as [ordinary income](#kinds-of-income) [*when it vests*](http://www.investopedia.com/articles/tax/09/restricted-stock-tax.asp?performancelayout=true).